microsoft/WindowsProtocolTestSuites/TestSuites/RDP/Client/docs/RDP_ClientUserGuide.md

 When using the **interactive** mode, test cases pop up dialogs and guide you to perform testing steps manually.

 When using the **protocol-based** mode, an agent is also needed on SUT according to **SUT\_Remote\_Control\_Protocol.pdf**, the agent is used to receive SUT control request from test suite and operate RDP client on SUT accordingly.

-#### Configuration for RDPEGFX AVC444

-* To enable AVC444 mode in Win 10 and Windows Server 2016, two new group policies can be configured in the Group Policy Editor.

-* (gpedit.msc) under Computer Configuration -> Administrative Templates -> Windows Components -> Remote Desktop Services -> Remote Desktop Session Host -> Remote Session Environment:

-* 1. Prioritize H.264/AVC 444 Graphics mode for Remote Desktop connections

-* When enabled on the RDP Server, the H.264/AVC 444 mode will be prioritized when the RDP 10 client and server both support AVC/H.264 and support the AVC 444 mode.
-Note: For Remote Desktop Session Host (RDSH) environments only full desktop sessions are supported with H.264/AVC 444, RemoteApp sessions still use the proprietary codecs for now.

-* 2. Configure H.264/AVC hardware encoding for Remote Desktop connections

-* This policy lets you enable hardware encoding for AVC/H.264, when used in conjunction with the AVC444 mode.
-When enabled, each remote desktop monitor will use up one AVC/H.264 encoder on the server.
-If all AVC/H.264 encoders are in use, the RDP Server will automatically fallback to using Software.

-Enable the 2 group policy will help you setup a AVC444 supported environment.

 ### Run the Smoke Test